History of Poland during the Jagiellonian dynasty: Struggle with the Teutonic Knights

 The Polish–Lithuanian–Teutonic War of 1409–1411, precipitated by the Samogitian uprisings in Lithuanian territories controlled by the State of the Teutonic Order, culminated in the Battle of Grunwald (Tannenberg), in which the combined forces of the Polish and Lithuanian-Rus' armies completely defeated the Teutonic Knights.
 The offensive that followed lost its impact with the ineffective siege of Malbork (Marienburg).
 The failure to take the fortress and eliminate the Teutonic (later Prussian) state had dire historic consequences for Poland in the 18th, 19th and 20th centuries.
 The Peace of Thorn of 1411 gave Poland and Lithuania rather modest territorial adjustments, including Samogitia.
 Afterwards, there were more military campaigns and peace deals that did not hold.
 One unresolved arbitration took place at the Council of Constance.
-In 1415, Paulus Vladimiri, rector of the Kraków Academy, presented his Treatise on the Power of the Pope and the Emperor in respect to Infidels at the council, in which he advocated tolerance, criticized the violent conversion methods of the Teutonic Knights, and postulated that pagans have the right to peaceful coexistence with Christians and political independence.
+In 1415, Paulus Vladimiri, rector of the Kraków Academy, presented his Treatise on the Power of the Pope and the Emperor in respect to Infidels at the council, in which he advocated tolerance, criticised the violent conversion methods of the Teutonic Knights, and postulated that pagans have the right to peaceful coexistence with Christians and political independence.
 This stage of the Polish-Lithuanian conflict with the Teutonic Order ended with the Treaty of Melno in 1422.
-The Polish-Teutonic War of 1431–35 (see Battle of Wiłkomierz) was concluded with the Peace of Brześć Kujawski in 1435.
+The Polish–Teutonic War (1431–1435) (see Battle of Wiłkomierz) was concluded with the Peace of Brześć Kujawski in 1435.